Stuycs-K/project03-final-9-lid-hea-jiangj/PROPOSAL.md

 5. we will utilize signals to allow the user to perform certain actions like closing, deleting, creating, etc.
 6. we will utilize processes like forking to create a child process when modifying content in the forum on the server side

+Project Breakdown:

+1. Displaying the forum in the terminal - Alvin, Jack, Derek
+2. Implementing posts + replies - Alvin, Jack, Derek
+3. Sort Posts - Alvin
+4. Delete/Edit posts - Jack
+5. Search Posts - Derek

 # Intended pacing:

 A timeline with expected completion dates of parts of the project.

-Jan 8 - Users are able concurrently to post questions and replies.
+Jan 8 - Users are able to post questions and replies.
 Terminal will display all posts/replies.

-Jan 12 - Users will be able to delete/edit posts and replies.
+Jan 15 - Users will be able to delete/edit posts and replies.

-Jan 15 - Users will be able to sort posts based on recency and most replies.
-Users will be able to search posts based on a specific keyword.
+Users will be able to sort posts based on recency and most replies.
+Users will be able to search posts based on a specific keyword in the post or replies.

 Jan 16 - Project's done.